 1. AISI 4145H

-• Properties: Known for its high tensile strength, hardness, and toughness.
-It provides excellent wear resistance and can handle the high stresses and impacts during drilling.
+Properties: It is known for its high tensile strength, hardness, and toughness.
+It provides excellent wear resistance and can handle high stresses and impacts during drilling.

-• Application: Widely used for standard drill collars due to its robust mechanical properties and ability to perform under harsh conditions.
+Application: Widely used for standard drill collars due to their robust mechanical properties and ability to perform under harsh conditions.

 2. AISI 4130